JorgeUbaldoR/sem3-25-pi-2024_25-G131/documentation/sprint1/ESINF/usei02/02.analysis/Readme.md

-# USEI02 - Implement a simulator that processes all the items
+# USEI02 - Implement a simulator that processes all the items.

 ## 2. Analysis